DennisSoemers/PapyrusProfiler/README.md

 There are two main ways in which you can make the plugin collect function call data from gameplay:

 1. By running console commands to start and stop profiling.
-2. By specifying a configuration file (which describes how and when you want profiling to happen) in the plugin's `.ini` file, which will then be used as soon as you launch your game.
+2. By specifying a configuration file (which describes how and when you want profiling to happen) in the plugin's INI file, which will then be used as soon as you launch your game.

 ### 1.1 Console Commands